 general/no subject is an artist's collective, a riso-printing studio + publisher, and a digital archive.
 Our practice aims to welcome collaboration that dwells with/in associations, patterns, strings, and hollows that are not nothing.
-Our riso studio is run by Alex Zondervan in Sherman, CT.
+Our riso is located in Ridgewood, NY.

 Alex Zondervan, Paris Adorno, Luke Burton

 Oops!
 Something went wrong while submitting the form.